DRb.stop_service doesn't kill sleeping TimerIdConv threads

 require 'drb' require 'drb/timeridconv' 100.times do # setup the drb server with a one second timer # creates a new thread that never dies timer = DRb::TimerIdConv.new(5) service = DRb.start_service("druby://127.0.0.1:0", nil, :idconv => timer) # ... some code that uses the DRb service # stop the drb server now that we're done with it service.stop_service # Below is ugly code that kills the timer thread.
 Without the code below, the # thread stays alive forever.
 This should have a public API. # It would be nice if DRb.start_service # accepted a :timer_idconv => 5 option that would create the timer thread itself # and was responsible for killing this thread when calling stop_service. # holder = timer.instance_variable_get(:@holder) # keeper = holder.instance_variable_get(:@keeper) if holder # keeper.kill if keeper puts Thread.list.length sleep 2 end

-Updated by jrafanie (Joe Rafaniello) about 4 years ago
+Updated by jrafanie (Joe Rafaniello) over 5 years ago

 I have opened a pull request to expose an API for killing the timer thread.
 This PR should be enough to workaround this issue for me, although it would be nice if DRb.start_service could be responsible for creating/starting the timer and stop_service could then automatically stop any timer thread created by the service: